kenatiod/MUT/Understanding Machine Understanding.md

 ### F.4 --  Integration with Existing Methods

-The Multifaceted Understanding Test Tool (MUTT) aims to provide a comprehensive evaluation of machine understanding capabilities across multiple dimensions, including language comprehension, reasoning, knowledge integration, embodied perception, social cognition, metacognition, and more.
+The Multifaceted Understanding Test Tool aims to provide a comprehensive evaluation of machine understanding capabilities across multiple dimensions, including language comprehension, reasoning, knowledge integration, embodied perception, social cognition, metacognition, and more.
 As outlined in the previous sections, the MUTT incorporates a combination of well-established benchmarks and novel evaluations to assess these diverse facets of understanding.

 However, the MUTT is not intended to exist in isolation.
 Rather, it seeks to build upon and integrate with existing methods and benchmarks in the field of AI evaluation.
 By leveraging the strengths of current approaches while addressing their limitations, the MUTT can provide a more holistic and rigorous assessment of machine understanding.